-The conditions of Mining Licence 32-2388 and consents granted for the Martha Mine Extended Project require the preparation and annual review of a Rehabilitation and Closure Plan ("the Plan").
-The Mining Licence expired in July 2017 and conditions were incorporated into the district Plan.
-The conditions of consent for the Favona, Trio, Correnso, SUPA Underground Mines and MDDP also require the preparation of a Rehabilitation Plan.
-This is the nineteenth version of the Plan to be prepared since Extended Project activities commenced in 1999.
+The conditions of Mining Licence 32-2388 (which have been incorporated into the Hauraki District Plan) and consents granted for the Martha Mine Extended Project require an annual review of a Rehabilitation and Closure Plan ("the Plan").
+The conditions of consent for the Favona, Trio, Correnso, SUPA and Project Martha Underground Mines also require the preparation of a Rehabilitation Plan.
+This is the twenty-second version of the Plan to be prepared since Extended Project activities commenced in 1999.